-I was born and raised in Anchorage, AK where I grew up living the outdoors, hiking, fishing and kayaking.
+I was born and raised in Anchorage, Alaska, where I grew up living the outdoors, hiking, fishing and kayaking.
 I also worked on a salmon seiner in the summers while going to college at Dartmouth, Montana State and Colorado State.
 I returned to AK after graduation where I’ve worked ever since, raising a family in this playground I call home.

 It wasn’t until about 10 years ago that I started cycling.
 First just commuting to work and later into mountain biking and snow biking.
 I like snow biking the most because you can go so many places you can’t go in the summer.
 Which is what I like most: riding to somewhere and.
 It in circles.